Gig Harbor primary care clinic will open in late December

 In addition, plans are in the works for a “flagship specialty hub” in Tacoma.
 The Puget Sound Business Journal originally reported the news in August.

-The goal is to “negate the need for you to go to a hospital or be admitted to a hospital,” Susan Mullaney, president of Kaiser Foundation Health Plan of Washington, told the newspaper.
+The goal is to “negate the need for you to go to a hospital or be admitted to a hospital,” Susan Mullaney, president of Kaiser Foundation Health Plan of Washington, told the publication.

 Kaiser is not yet sharing details on the plan, though a spokeswoman told The News Tribune the time line on the hub project, which would improve on its Tacoma Specialty Medical Center, is beyond that of the new primary care sites.